LGBTQ and Addiction: How Addiction Affects The LGBTQ Community

 It’s estimated that 4.5% of the United States population identifies as lesbian, gay, bisexual, transgender, queer, or questioning.
-Studies have shown that rates of substance use are 2-4 times higher among LGBTQ communities than the heterosexual population.
-There are many in the LGBTQ community that struggle with substance use disorder, yet do not reach out for help due to fear of judgment and homophobia.
+Studies have shown that rates of substance use are 2-4 times higher among LGBTQIA+ communities than the heterosexual population.
+There are many in the LGBTQIA+ community that struggle with substance use disorder, yet do not reach out for help due to fear of judgment and homophobia.
 If you or a loved one believe that you may have a substance use disorder, there are resources to help determine this, and help available.
 You are not alone.

 As with any community, recreational use of substances without use disorder exists.
-However issues related to homophobia and discrimination specific to the LGBTQ community can lead to increased distress in which people feel there are too many social barriers to treatment.
+However issues related to homophobia and discrimination specific to the LGBTQIA+ community can lead to increased distress in which people feel there are too many social barriers to treatment.
 This can lead to self medicating with substances, which can increase the risk of developing a substance use disorder.

-Drugs of Choice within the LGBTQ Community
+Drugs of Choice within the LGBTQIA+ Community

 Alcohol